compchem-cybertraining/Libra_Summer_School_2024/index.md

 ### Who can apply

-This summer school is primarily for graduate students/postdocs/researchers working in computational modeling of excited states and nonadiabatic dynamics, either abstract or atomistic applications/problems.
+This summer school is for graduate students, postdocs, and researchers working in computational modeling of excited states and nonadiabatic dynamics, either abstract or atomistic applications/problems.
 Exceptional senior undergraduate students with relevant experience and training may be considered.

-Due to the limited number of slots, only one participant per research group is allowed.

-There is no restriction for the international applicants to participate, but keep in mind that the international travel expenses may not be covered in full.
+As indicated in the synopsis, the preference will be given to the past or present Libra users and developers.
+However, we also welcome other applicants who have strong plans for using or contributing to the code in the near future.

 ### How to apply to the school